Aiiii-den/ml_pm10/README.md

 - Increased rate of disease progression
 - Reduction in life expectancy [^1]

-I personally came into contact with the topic of air quality in 2017/18 when I spend 6 month in China.
-Especially in the winter months the air got so bad that even opening the windows was strongly advised against.
-This experience caused me to be more aware of potential harm caused by bad air quality even years after.
+I first encountered the topic of air quality in 2017/18 during a six-month stay in China.
+Particularly in the winter months, the air quality deteriorated to such an extent that even opening windows was strongly discouraged.
+This experience heightened my awareness of the potential harm caused by poor air quality, leaving a lasting impact on me even years later.

-The motivation of this project is to bring more awareness of the effect of air quality to both my classmates and people using my application.
-Additionally, the final models should support the knowledge base of pm10 values in Berlin and help make informed decisions about activities and protective measures.
-To define the exact goals of the project two problem statements and two use cases were developed.
+The motivation for this project is to raise awareness of the effects of air quality among both my classmates and users of my application.
+Additionally, the final models aim to enhance the knowledge base of pm10 values in Berlin, helping individuals make informed decisions about activities and protective measures.
+To clarify the project's objectives, two problem statements and three use cases were developed.

 ###### _Problem Statements_